-The NSSO also indicated that if the employee has to make other expenses (use of private phone, purchase of a monitor or a scanner, etc.), that the employer can reimburse these costs as well.
-The reimbursement of the aforementioned costs has to happen on the basis of the actual amount of these costs.
+The NSSO also indicates in the new "Instructions" that if the employee has to make other expenses (use of own phone, purchase of a screen or a scanner, etc.), the employer can reimburse these costs as well.
+The reimbursement must occur based on the actual costs.